OpaxIV/drm_in_games/easyanticheat/introduction.md

 ## Analysis
 ### Analysis Procedure
 During the analysis, the goal is to identify individual obfuscated components in the Easy Anti-Cheat binary.
-At the beginning, the graph view shall be used to get a broad idea and in a further step some obfuscated components of the binary shall be analysed in details.
-Furthermore the obfuscation technique of each of these components shall be identified.
-Finally the broad way of functioning of this binary shall be stated.
+At the beginning, the graph view shall be used to get a broad idea and in a further step some obfuscated components of the binary shall be analysed in detail.
+Furthermore the obfuscation technique of each of these components shall be identified (or at least assumed).
-The binary has been analysed with the reverse engineering tool IDA64.
+The binary has been analysed with the reverse engineering tools IDA64 and BinaryNinja.
 All the analyzed functions can be found in a separate folder in this repository.

-### Before you start
+---

+## Miscellaneous
 #### Useful IDA64 Shortcuts
 - `;` - Enter repeatable Comment
 - `:` - Enter Comment